 DISILLUSIONED: The first Easter?

 The first Easter day was not as cheerful as we have come to believe.
 Actually, Jesus’ followers were disillusioned over the outcome of their leader’s demise.
-Their hope was that Jesus would deliver Israel (Lk.24: 21).
+Their hope was that Jesus would deliver Israel (Luke 24:21).
 After they had been with Jesus for three years, they failed to recognize Him and completely misconstrued His mission.
-Jesus’ idea of a kingdom, they expected to be a revival of Jewish nationalism (Ac.1: 6).
-According to the witnesses, the Risen Christ had to spent forty days to correct their misconception regarding the kingdom (Ac.1: 3).
+Jesus’ idea of a kingdom, they expected to be a revival of Jewish nationalism (Acts 1:6).
+According to the witnesses, the Risen Christ had to spent forty days to correct their misconception regarding the kingdom (Acts 1:3).

 The U.S.A. is not a Christian nation.
 It never was.
 Rather, it was a nation that was run by Christians.
 Christianity was never intended to be a nation but a moral force in the world.
-The kingdom of Christ is not of the world but of the heart (Lk.17: 21).
-It is intended to bring justice, peace and good will to all peoples and not just to Americans or Europeans (Lk.2: 14).
+The Kingdom of Christ is not of the world, but of the heart (Luke 17:21).
+It is intended to bring justice, peace and good will to all peoples and not just to Americans or Europeans (Luke 2:14).
 If we think that we are a Christian nation then we are just as disillusioned as those disciples of Jesus were.
-Our Christianity itself is being wrapped in Americanism.
-Many of our politicians are not just atheists but pseudo-Christians (II Tim.3: 5).
+Our Christianity, itself, is being wrapped in Americanism.
+Many of our politicians are not just atheists, but pseudo-Christians (II Timothy 3:5).
 Their aim is to eradicate Christian morals altogether.
-But what liberal secularists cannot eradicate is the Christ within us, the hope of our glory (Col.1: 27).
-The temple of the Holy Spirit is the individual and not the nation (I Cor.3: 16-17; 6: 19).
+But what liberal secularists cannot eradicate is the Christ within us, the hope of our glory (Colossians 1:27).
+The “Temple of the Holy Spirit” is the individual and not the nation (I Corinthians 3:16-17; 6:19).